 You are wondering if you can continue to drive your car, but what will happen if you are getting into an accident with the airbag light ON?

 In this article, you will get the answer to that, and we will discuss a bit of how an airbag works and learn if you can fix it yourself at home or you have to let a mechanic repair it.

-It is not safe to drive with the airbag light on.
+It is not safe to drive with the airbag light ON.
 When the light is on, it means that there is a problem with the airbag system.
 When there is a problem with the system, it will not deploy the airbags at all in an accident.
 It is always recommended to repair the problem as soon as possible.
-If your airbags are not functional in an accident, it may cause death or serious injuries.
+If your airbags are not functional in a crash, it may cause death or serious injuries.

 When your Airbag light appears on your instrument cluster, it means that there is an error in your airbag system.
 It could be everything from a damaged airbag, broken wires, bad connections or a faulty control unit.
 To find the problem the easiest way is to check the trouble code memory with an OBD2 scanner.

 That is because you do not want the airbags to blow in your face for a false alarm because of a broken wire or a bad connection.
 A false alarm airbag explosion may cause serious injuries to you if there is not an accident.

 It will not damage any further parts in the airbag system or do any other damages to your car, but it can for sure do serious injuries to you!

 How does the airbag know when an accident occurs?

 Your airbag system contains a control unit, several sensors, and several airbags.
 You usually do have crash sensors in the front and the sides of the car, some vehicles have more than others.
 When a crash sensor is triggered, it is sending the signal to the airbag control unit.